marrickchan/csci3055-finalproject/README.md

     * Add main data structure for searching
     * Create function for searching in list
       * Ran into issue with printing elements (possible it retrieves just a pointer to the element rather than the element itself)
+  * April 18th, 2016
+    * Add final functionality for search
+      * Use search string to search for text
+      * Add outerHtml to string sent back to a result
+      * Result gets put into innerHtml for search area

 3. Problem Statement and Language Selection
   * The problem I am addressing is internal webpage searching.